List of Firefox features: HTTPS-only mode

 Firefox 83 introduced HTTPS-only mode, a security enhancing mode that once enabled forces all connections to websites to use HTTPS.

+Picture in Picture

+Released on December 3, 2019, Firefox 71 is the first Firefox release to include Picture-in-picture.
+At first a Windows only feature, with Mac and Linux support introduced in Firefox 72, picture-in-picture allows users to place a video from a webpage into a small separate window that's viewable regardless of which tab the user is in—including from outside the browser.

+Credit Card Auto-Fill

+Firefox 81 allowed users in the US to save, manage, and auto-fill credit card information.
+Support for more countries have been added since the release.
+As of 2023, the list of supported countries is: Austria, Belgium, Canada, France, Germany, Italy, Poland, Spain, the U.K. and the U.S.

+Automatic Local Translation of Webpages

+Automatic translation of web content, performed entirely locally on device, was introduced to users in Firefox 118.
+This feature is a joint effort between Mozilla, University of Edinburgh, Charles University, University of Sheffield, and the University of Tartu under the name Project Bergamot.
+Project Bergamot was funded by the European Union's Horizon 2020 research and innovation programme.

 Tags

 Smart Location Bar

 Firefox 3 includes a "Smart Location Bar".
 While most other browsers, such as Internet Explorer, will search through history for matching web sites as the user types a URL into the location bar, the Smart Location Bar will also search through bookmarks for a page with a matching URL.
 Additionally, Firefox's Smart Location Bar will also search through page titles, allowing the user to type in a relevant keyword, instead of a URL, to find the desired page.
 Firefox uses frecency and other heuristics to predict which history and bookmark matches the user is most likely to select.

 Library

 View, organize and search through bookmarks, tags and browsing history using the new Library window.
 Create or restore full backups of this data whenever with a few clicks.